Purpose of the document

 Detect a risk of fraud with the Go-No-Go solution

-The Go-No-Go offering makes it easy to limit the risk of fraud.
-This mode is based on checks that block the transaction or, on the contrary, bypass the 3-D Secure authentication.
+The Go-No-Go solution makes it easy to limit the risk of fraud.
+This solution is based on checks that block the transaction if needed.

 Sips offers two modes: